abra-hub/abra/content/blog/2023-04-21-future-events-exhibition-alchemy-of-knowledge-transdisciplinary-entanglements-of-artificial-biology-robotics-and-art.md

 ![Edit Blaumann, Marija Sumarac, Sólja Holm Mortensen - Rabarba](/img/uploads/copy-of-image-1_-3d-rhubarb-leaf-pressed-into-sand.jpg "Edit Blaumann, Marija Sumarac, Sólja Holm Mortensen - Rabarba")

+Image: Edit Blaumann, Marija Sumarac, Sólja Holm Mortensen - Rabarba

 **Maros Pekarik, Andrea Tesanovic - Molecular Theatre performance**

 "Molecular Theatre” is an art-science project that explores the fascinating world of protocells – cell-like entities which allow for life-like behavior to spontaneously emerge from non-living chemicals.
 Through the fusion of scientific inquiry and artistic expression, the project aims to create a unique sensory experience by giving voice to non-living agents of synthetic biology through generative soundscapes.
 These soundscapes are derived from the behaviors of protocells as they interact with each other and with their environment and serve as a window into the inner workings of these mysterious structures.
 The opening of the exhibition at the Art Quarter Budapest will feature a live collaboration between artists and protocells, as they come together to generate a one-of-a-kind sound piece followed by a permanent installation showcasing the experiments and the soundscapes generated by the protocells.

 ![Maros Pekarik, Andrea Tesanovic - Molecular Theatre performance](/img/uploads/copy-of-molecular_theatre_2_some.png "Maros Pekarik, Andrea Tesanovic - Molecular Theatre performance")

+Image: Maros Pekarik, Andrea Tesanovic - Molecular Theatre performance

+**Hege Tapio - EMPATH, True Emotional Intelligence, artificial or not, comes from embodied knowledge**

+The project is connected with my Phd research and exploreshow we might envision possible and speculative convergences of machine technology and human bodies, with focus on the areas involving emotions, sensing and empathy.

+The continuous development towards measuring our biometry is delivering an added layer of digital information that might become a useful and needed feature as we assemble AI with robotic and virtual humanlike entities.
+As our fascination with artificial intelligence wears off we gradually also might become even more aware of our embodied qualities.
+Of how our bodies are capable of detecting, perceiving, interpreting and communicating information, a kind of information that is hard to classify in words or intellectual formats.
+The fleeting feelings, sensations, gut-feelings, emotions….the fabric that both makes us come to aliveness and that weaves us together as social beings.

+Inspired by the Cyborg concept, the blending of machine and the human, my artistic project sought out to create an Empath.
+My interest in the concept of Cyborg has however been to find a narrative looking at how we as humans might differ from machines or how we find ways adapting our bodies to machines.
+Some of the questions that has been following me through my research is : “why do we want machines with emotions”? and “can a machine ever replicate/simulate human emotions?”

+This is where the concept of the Empath comes in, the cultural references of Empaths is of highly sensitive persons that are able to perceive, understand or even share the feelings of another person without direct communication by mouth.

+The project has evolved into a performance where a Cyborg figure is approaching the audience.
+The figure is dressed in a silicone suit with embedded technology making use of EMG signals triggering sound-levels and soft robotics to visualize “sensing organs” or presenting non-human features.
+Embedded are also hidden sensors that picks up the pulse/heartbeat of the figure, and another sensor that is able to sense the pulse/heartbeat from selected audiences.
+By inviting in the audience into this slightly uncomfortable environment I am hoping to create some ambivalence between the unsettling atmosphere and the unfamiliar figure that is trying to connect emotionally.